COI: Procedures and Guidance

 - Research personnel engaged in the design, conduct, or reporting of sponsored research (including part-time and temporary employees)

-New employees who fall into one of the categories listed above are required to file a COI disclosure with NC State once every 365 days in order to adhere to university regulations.
+Employees who fall into one of the categories listed above are required to file a COI disclosure with NC State once every 365 days in order to adhere to university 01.25.01- Regulation Conflicts of Interest and Commitment.

 If your circumstances change after you’ve filed your annual COI disclosure, you must file a revised disclosure within 30 days of the change to notify the university accordingly.